Rodemfr/MicronetToNMEA/README.md

 The first thing to do is to calibrate the RF frequency to ensure a good range performance of the system : enter menu "Calibrate RF frequency" and follow instructions.
 At the end of operations, save the calibration when asked.

-Now, you need to attach MicronetToNMEA to your Micronet network, for this, you have to scan existing networks (menu "Scan Micronet networks").
-It will list all the detected networks in your vincinity (20-30m range max), in decreasing order of reception power.
-Yours is very likely at the top.
+Now, you need to attach MicronetToNMEA to your Micronet network, for this, you have to select the dedicated "Attach converter to closest network" menu.
+It will scan all the Micronet networks in your vincinity (20-30m range max) and attach to the closest one.
+Ensure your network is up and running for attachement to be successful.
-Write down the identifier of your network and attach MicronetToNMEA to it with menu "Attach converter to a network".

 You are now ready to convert your Micronet data to NMEA0183 with menu "Start NMEA conversion".